Combining Experiments with Systematic Errors: Additive Systematic Errors

 which gives the estimate of $z_r$ for a particular $a$, writing, for convenience, $\zeta_r= {1 \over {1 \over S_r ^2}+\sum_k {1 \over \sigma_k^2}}$

-Inserting Equation \ref{eq:1} into Equation \ref{eq:2} gives
+Inserting Equation 11 into Equation 3 gives

-which reduces to the expression in Equation~\ref{eq:3}.
+which reduces to the expression in Equation 9.

-The two methods lead to the same quantity to be minimised to give the result.
-Although their mathematics is apparently different, the statistical assumptions are consistent and the same end result ensues.
+The two methods are thus equivalent, minimising the same $\chi^2$.
+(This is used to obtain the dotted line in Figure~1.)
+From the mathematical point of view this may be surprising as the formul\ae\ are very different; it is gratifying from the statistical viewpoint as both approaches make the same assumptions.

-In the example shown in Figure 1, either method gives slope of 1.053 and a constant of 2.435.
-This is the dotted line shown, and clearly represents a good fit.
-(Incidentally the R {\tt optim} function was used for the minimisation [4], with the BFGS gradient method.
-S and $\sigma$ are 5.0 and 0.5 respectively. )
+Either method can therefore be chosen in a particular problem.
+The matrix method is simpler, particularly if the model $f(x;a)$ is linear in $a$ as the normal equations can be solved directly, without the need for iteration.
+However the second method gives the $z_r$ offsets as a by-product, and these may be useful to investigate the quality of the different datasets.

-The extra parameters of Method 2 increase the difficulty of the minimisation.
-Also if, as is usual, the function includes an additive constant term, the search space now includes a direction in which a change in this term can be balanced by an opposite shift in the the mean $z$.
+The second method increases the difficulty of the minimisation by more than just having extra parameters to fit.
+If the function includes an additive constant term (which it generally will), the search space includes a direction in which a change in this term can be balanced by an opposite shift in the mean $z$.
 In this direction $\chi^2$ changes slowly, through the $1/S^2$ terms, whereas the change in any orthogonal direction is, assuming that there are many more datapoints than datasets, much larger.
-This causes a problem of the Rosenbrock's Valley type [5].
-R's default Nelder-Mead method for R's optim function does not perform reliably.
-If the second method is used, then even if the minimiser reports `successful convergence', the result should be confirmed with more than the usual care.
-In a particular analysis it may be preferable to simplify the minimisation of the $\chi^2$ of Equation 3 by treating it as a problem solely in the $a$ parameters, with the $z_i$ at every step being given explicitly by Equation 10.
+This causes a problem of the Rosenbrock's Valley type.
+Even if the minimiser reports `successful convergence', the result should be confirmed with care.
+It may be preferable, rather than setting $a$ and all the $z_r$ as adjustable parameters in the $\chi^2$ of Equation~3, to work solely using the $a$ parameters, with the $z_r$ at every step being given explicitly by Equation~11.